pkel/cpr/website/content/en/docs/methods/protocol-specification.md

 mining rewards.
 {{< /code-figure >}}

+## Difficulty Adjustment

+Proof-of-work intentionally slows down the creation of new blocks and hence the growth of the blockchain.
+Typical proof-of-work protocols try to maintain a constant growth rate.
+For example, Bitcoin tries to achieve 6 blocks per hour, by updating the proof-of-work puzzle difficulty every 2016 blocks.
+We use the term difficulty adjustment (DA) to refer to the general problem of controlling chain growth.
+Concrete DA mechanisms are called difficulty adjustment algorithms (DAA).

+Designing DAAs is quite challenging.
+A good DAA reacts quickly and correctly to changes in the networks *true* hash-rate.
+Unfortunately, the true hash-rate cannot be observed.
+In practice, nodes add a timestamp to each block.
+The DAA then estimates the current hash-rate from past timestamps.
+From there it deterministically adjusts the difficulty for future blocks.
+In this scheme, there are many sources of error.
+First, mining is a stochastic process.
+Puzzle solving times are exponentially distributed, implying high variance.
+Observations of puzzle solving time are noisy.
+Second, nodes might not agree on the current time.
+Third, nodes might lie about the current time.
+Forth, timestamps in orphaned blocks cannot be used.
+To summarize, difficulty adjustment is a complex control problem.

+WIP: Luckily, difficulty adjustment is orthogonal to consensus.
+CPR's focus is the latter.
+We do attempt solving the former.
+But we know that difficulty adjustment is necessary.
+We keep specification minimal.
+Protocol spec only defines progress.
+Controlling for constant growths, that is progress per time, is left to DAA designers.

 ## Rewards

 Deployed blockchain protocols usually implement some sort of virtual currency.
 Funds are associated with cryptographic key-pairs.
 Moving funds from one key-pair to another requires access to the source key-pair's private part.
-This introduces a new kind of system participants, namely the holders of the private keys and hence holders of the associated funds.
+This introduces a new kind of system participant, namely the holders of the private keys and hence holders of the associated funds.
 We call them crypto-currency users.
-In principle, crypto-currency users and node operators decoupled concepts.
+In principle, crypto-currency users and node operators are decoupled concepts.
 Users may operate a node but they do not have to.
 But in practice, blockchain protocols motivate participation as operator by handing out crypto-currency denoted rewards.
 Hence node operators usually are crypto-currency users.